 - Warner Ranch (Land Use and Mobility Elements)

-Two County-initiated GPAs may also be heard in 2018 including:
+County-initiated GPAs that may be heard in 2019:

 - Q: Is there a limit on the number of projects that can be batched?